hubmapconsortium/gateway/README.md

 ### Step 3: build docker images and spin up the containers

-There are a few configurable environment variables to keep in mind:

-- `COMMONS_BRANCH`: build argument only to be used during image creation.
-We can specify which [commons](https://github.com/hubmapconsortium/commons) branch to use during the image creation.
-Default to master branch if not set or null.
-- `HOST_UID`: the user id on the host machine to be mapped to the container.
-Default to 1000 if not set or null.
-- `HOST_GID`: the user's group id on the host machine to be mapped to the container.
-Default to 1000 if not set or null.

 In the `gateway` project, first make sure the `hubmap-docker.sh` script is executable,

 ````